Skip to main content

 The NBA has been focusing for years on teams minimizing player injuries to ensure that key stars play as many games as possible, especially due to television agreements.

-This news is an automatic translation.
+This is an automatic translation.
 You can read the original news, ¡La NBA investiga prácticas ilegales de Oklahoma City Thunder!